relistan/go-director/README.md

 to have our code wait on its completion somewhere during execution?
 These are all common patterns and require boilerplate code.
 If you do that once in your program, fine.
 But it's often the case that this proliferates all over the code.
+Particularly for applications which are doing more than one thing in the background.
 Instead we could use a `FreeLooper` like this:

 ```go
 func RunForever(looper Looper) error {